 Use body filler, primer, and paint to repair damage until it is flush with surrounding surfaces.
 If necessary, use finer grit sandpaper before polishing.
 Body filler should only be used by experienced individuals as it comes in two parts which need to be mixed thoroughly before application.
 Typically applied over a scratched area through a special applicator gun before being pushed into the scratch itself, it should be left to dry for about half an hour before being handed down again with coarse-grit paper.
 The next step, primer, is applied over the filler with a brush or trowel before you are ready to apply paint.
 It should be diluted according to package instructions and allowed time to dry completely before moving on.

+How much does it cost to fix a scratch on a car?
 Once all these steps have been completed, there are several different methods that can be used when applying automotive paint with an aerosol can – one popular choice among mechanics is using back-to-back pieces of masking tape as stencils which are pulled off once the last coat has dried.
 This ensures that you do not get any unwanted drips or runs in your new paintwork which will ruin everything!
 With a steady hand and patience.

 Is it worth fixing scratches on a car?